 I might add by way of a footnote that Fred Hoysted indulged in a rather inspired burst of buying on that second day of the William Inglis Yearling Sales.
-Just five minutes before buying True Course, he put his hand up for another of the Midstream progeny in lot No. 281, a brown colt out of Gazza for which he paid 1300 guineas on behalf of his client, Rupert Watson.
+Just five minutes before purchasing True Course, he had put his hand up for another of the Midstream progeny in lot No. 281, a brown colt out of Gazza for which he paid 1300 guineas on behalf of his client, Rupert Watson.
 It was a tidy sum but nowhere near the price that the animal would have commanded, had the prospective buyers present been aware of the potential of his year-older brother sheltering in the stables of Maurice McCarten.
 Alas for Percy Miller who was selling the colt, Delta had only run once in his life at that stage and finished second in a Maiden Handicap at Canterbury.
 Registered as Midway, this younger brother of Delta as we shall see, proved an excellent second string to True Course in the classics.
 In comparison to that pair, the second filly that Hoysted bought that day to complete Creswick’s commission, a bay filly by Valiant Chief subsequently registered as Wonderland for 650 guineas, proved ordinary.

 The man whose rare judgement was responsible for the purchase of these two Midstream yearlings was, in fact, the outstanding Victorian trainer of his generation; his slow, steady drawl disguised a first-class racing brain that understood most aspects of horsemanship including more than a smattering of veterinary science.
 An immensely practical horseman, he had used his experience and knowledge to the full in assuming the mantle of Jack Holt.
 Indeed, Fred Hoysted won his first premiership in the same year that Holt won his last – in the 1937-38 racing season when both men shared the title.
 Hoysted eventually went on to win seventeen Melbourne trainers’ premierships in all, including seven in succession and trained some of the best horses to race in Australia.
 Born in May 1883 at Wangaratta, he was the fifth of twelve children of English-born Henry (Harry) Hoysted, a horse trainer, and his Victorian wife, Winifred.
 Henry’s father came from County Kildare, Ireland, and a love of horses ran in the blood.